Securing Your Future & Assets

 Life is unpredictable, so it is important to plan for the future.
-Estate planning is a way to plan for yourself and your family by stating your wishes and making them known through proper legal documentation.
-Healthcare directives will tell medical staff or a designated person what your wishes are in case you become incapacitated.
-There are some of the things that you can do to assure that your wishes and instructions will be followed in the event that you are unable to make your own decisions or you pass away.
-Baker Vicchiollo Law attorneys can help you establish:
+Estate planning communicates your wishes to your loved ones and validates your plans through proper legal documentation.
+For example, health care directives will tell medical staff or a designated person what your wishes are in case you become incapacitated.

 UPDATING YOUR EXISTING ESTATE PLAN